 OUR HISTORY

-Originally known as the Society of Painter-Etchers, the Royal Society of Painter-Printmakers (RE) was founded by Francis Seymour Haden in 1880 in reaction to the Royal Academy of Arts' reluctance to exhibit etchings and engravings.
+Originally known as the Society of Painter-Etchers, the Royal Society of Printmakers (RE) was founded by Francis Seymour Haden in 1880 in reaction to the Royal Academy of Arts' reluctance to exhibit etchings and engravings.

 We received our Royal Charter from Queen Victoria in 1888 and became the Royal Society of Painter-Etchers.
-Although we changed our name in 1991 to embrace a broader range of printmaking practices, we have retained the abbreviation RE to this day as both our identity and the qualifying letters that follow an elected member's name.
+Although we changed our name to Royal Society of Painter-Printmakers in 1991 to embrace a broader range of printmaking practices, and again refined this to our current name in 2026, we have retained the abbreviation RE to this day as both our identity and the qualifying letters that follow an elected member's name.

 Some of our eminent past members have included Graham Sutherland, Stanley William Hayter, Edward Bawden, Julian Trevelyan and Michael Rothenstein.
 We are extremely proud of our history, but printmaking is a dynamic and protean pursuit and the current membership contains some of the most innovative and creative artists working in every print-based medium imaginable.